ibrahimatmaca/weather_app/README.md

 # Weather App

-In this project, a Weather application for cubit has been developed by using [HardwareAndro](https://www.youtube.com/c/HardwareAndro) channel.
+In this project, a Weather application was developed using the [HardwareAndro](https://www.youtube.com/c/HardwareAndro) channel and using the cubit state management.

 ## Getting Started